msstateACosby/cowboyTelemetry/README.md

 Hardware depencies:
 - Arduino (Uno for now)

+# reciever
+A simple arduino device that is similar to the onboardTelemetry program but just takes the radio data and sends over serial to the computer

 # viewer
 A python program that takes data given by the onboardTelemetry (right now in the form of reading some files produced by the onboardTelemetry program).